m-qm/test-recipes/README.md

 ## Reason of choices

-My intention was to use the least amount possible of libraries.
-The styling is made with css only.
+The styling is made with CSS only.

+Axios is being used for querying the API.

+Previous search results are being stored with Local Storage

+Only the first 5 results are being shown

+It is recommended to clear Local Storage every once in a while in order to prevent bugs

 ## TO DO's

-The Search Input component could be destructured in smaller ones.
+ * Destructure the Search Input component in smaller ones

+ * Allow user to search and filter results by meal / ingredient

+ * More CSS and media queries to optimize the responsiveness

+ * Some styling and Dropdown component for previous searches

+ * Logic of favorite recipes + User Profile

+ * Backend with Node and MongoDB for storing the queries and user favorites